 This post is for parents looking for ways of helping their autistic child beyond the standard therapies.
 I encourage all of us to take a step back and look at Autism Spectrum Disorder (ASD) with fresh eyes.
 I don't intend to cover in detail the most established and used strategies and early interventions for Autism.
 I intend to expand on those early intervention strategies and explore those additional and new ideas that can be added to our strategies.
 These new ideas will enhance the effectiveness of those more common early interventions.

-You have reached this post, and are likely to be looking for ideas that can help your child feel better, be more naturally engaged, be calmer and happier.
+If you're seeking ways to improve your child's well-being, engagement, and overall mood, you've come to the right place.
 You may have a long list of wishes for your child including things like having your child become verbal, him saying 'I love you mum' or him having friends.

 You want to know how and why these ideas work and what will work best for your child.
 That's why I'm writing this post.
 This post is about helping your child be in the best state of health to not only achieve the best improvements from early intervention treatments, but have more fun while doing it.